-The network for School and Education supports initiatives aimed at promoting the development of young talents in the areas of technology and science.
+The Network for School, Education and Businesses supports initiatives aimed at promoting the development of young talents in the areas of technology and science.
 The work is being carried out across different sectors such as education, private businesses, the Municipality and various other organisations.

 DTU as well as several other educational institutions and knowledge-based companies are located in Lyngby-Taarbæk.
 Therefore, it makes perfect sense to promote scientific subjects such as biology, physics, geography, chemistry, math, nanotechnology and computer science to students attending primary and secondary school.

 The aim of the network is to help increase the number of students in primary schools who are interested in science and choose to study and make a career in the field of science or technology later on.

 - Open School: cooperation between primary schools and external stakeholders such as private businesses, associations and educational institutions